A/N: Warning for more violence in this chapter.

 “Yes.
 Would you go, if you could?
 Would you join the team?
 Hypo-hyperothetically.”

-“I don’t trust their motives, I don’t trust them to treat the orinians fairly, and I don’t want any part in that, even if they are doing it to rescue Amos.”
+“I don’t trust their motives, I don’t trust them to treat the orinians fairly, and I don’t want any part in that, even if it’s to rescue Amos.”
 Roman sighed.
 “I would have leapt at that sort of opportunity, once, when I was young.
 I did, in fact.
 I won’t make the same mistake again.”

 “I don’t understand.”
 Gareth frowned.
 He didn’t think he’d mentioned King Nochdvor.
 He’d been careful not to, in fact.